“As the sun goes down again. Here comes another winter of long shadows and high hopes

 Diesel: 100 litres.

-3. I further identified further dumpsite at Edendale, Winton AB Fetiliser, Lumsden and at three location in Invercargil in the heart of the CBD.
+3. I further identified further dumpsites at Edendale (in 2015 later removed), and at three location in Invercargill in the heart of the CBD.

-4. One of the Invercargill location was around 200 metres from a petrol station in flood prone area (all sites were in flood prone areas), even though the waste threatens to ignite if it comes in contact with water.
+4. One of the Invercargill locations was around 200 metres from a petrol station in a flood prone area (all sites were in flood prone areas), even though the waste threatens to ignite if it comes in contact with water.
 The location reeked of ammonia when I visited.

-6. The Invercargil, Mataura, sites had signs that were not in line with required legislation and clearly has not being signed off or inspected by council when first dropped at their current locations.
+6. The Invercargill, Mataura, sites had signs that were not in line with required legislation and clearly have not being signed off or inspected by council when first dropped at their current locations.
 Councils on this issue alone had not paid full diligence to their duties.

-7.Speaking to Winton Fertiliser and farmers who had temporarily had dross dumped on their farms (being told it was fertiliser ) I learned the material had to be put on trucks without correct signage and safety measures for a hazard of that nature.
-That it would be required to be diluted to stored in waste dump.
+7.Speaking to Winton Fertiliser and farmers who had temporarily had dross dumped on their farms (being told it was fertiliser), I learned the material had to be put on trucks without correct signage and safety measures for a hazard of that nature.
+That it would be required to be diluted to be stored in a waste dump.
 Specifically a ration of ten tonnes lime per tonne of waste.
-Manning the 120,000 tonnes became 1.2 million tonnes with a cargo weight of $200 per tonne it equals a disposal cost of close to $300 million.
+Meaning the 120,000 tonnes became 1.2 million tonnes with a cargo weight of $200 per tonne it equals a disposal cost of close to $300 million.
 A sum way less than what the government has provided to date.

 Namely because it encourages bowel cancer as induced by high levels of nitrate that ammonia helps produce.

 Southland has to date the top bowel cancer figures for the country already.
-This issue in fact is not just central to Southland but one of the factors facing dairy and forestry industry which have ignored warnings not to over fertilise lands for decades.
-The risk of nitrate stimulation is a fact which is not only inducing a major health issue but adding water cost which these same industry now wish to past on to the public.
+This issue in fact is not just central to Southland but one of the factors facing dairy and forestry industries which have ignored warnings not to over fertilise lands for decades.
+The risk of nitrate stimulation is a fact which is not only inducing a major health issue but adding water cost which these same industries now wish to pass on to the public.

-And the ones who want this glossed over are as the very same interests moving into the arena of managing water infrastructure and infrastructure rebuilds brought on by serial abuse of water reservoirs.
-In part boosted by money borrowed during the covid 19 response and spent on projects not requiring oversight tender review or public consultation.
+And the ones who want this glossed over are those with the very same interests moving into the arena of managing water infrastructure and infrastructure rebuilds brought on by serial abuse of water reservoirs.
+In part boosted by money borrowed during the covid 19 response and spent on projects not requiring oversight, tender review or public consultation.
 This follows on from laws passed during and on the eve of the covid 19 crisis.

 9. District government, fire services and Civil Defence, were contradicted by local witnesses and expert academics, in terms of what has happened and what the risk may pose.
 And in addition by testimony recorded in archives relating to initial hearings on the publicly rejected proposal to store the waste.
-Also on record in materials found in Southland environment own report (regarding ouvea dumped at Edendale), plus legislation relating to who was responsible for the waste as likewise found in maritime safety legislation, work and safety production guide lines, ACC and the fire services guides lines, that defined signage requirements accountability and define chemical risk classification and whats required to shift and transport such material.
+Also on record in materials found in Southland environment’s own report (regarding Ouvea dumped at Edendale), plus legislation relating to who was responsible for the waste as likewise found in maritime safety legislation, work and safety production guidelines, ACC and the fire services guidelines, that defined signage requirements accountability and define chemical risk classification and what’s required to shift and transport such material.

 10. As I focus on my Feb 16th video and blog DOWN PLAYED no hazardous material was ever given to volunteers and on trucks.
 I mean no hazardous protective clothing was given to volunteers and no hazardous warning signs were on the trucks as material was moved in wool sacks and not sealed drums.

-This is a repeat of the asbestos moved from Christchurch to Winton with no signs incorrectly and unsafely transported.
-Photos as current as July show the material continues to move in unsafe and illegal manner (though loaders do now appear to have masks but not hazmat suits) with no government oversight by the required ministry responsible for environmental safety and work and safety enforcement.
+This is a repeat of the asbestos moved from Christchurch to Winton with no signs, incorrectly and unsafely transported.
+Photos as current as July show the material continues to move in an unsafe and illegal manner (though loaders do now appear to have masks but not hazmat suits), with no government oversight by the required ministry responsible for environmental safety and work and safety enforcement.

 That is to say to ship this stuff, as the man from Taha Hamish McCullum acknowledged in front of four hundred fifty witnesses (where he also admitted it included class four materials), will mean having to repackage it.
 That is clearly not happening.

-This will be done allegedly via sealing it in drums (see photos above) and as its to be packaged the transport legislation is clear the material must first be tested by an accredited laboratory.
-And if its not the person in charge is personally open to prosecution.
-But that is again is clearly not happening.
+This will be done allegedly via sealing it in drums and as it’s to be packaged the transport legislation is clear the material must first be tested by an accredited laboratory.
+And if it’s not the person in charge is personally open to prosecution.
+But that is again clearly (photo below) not happening.

-The safe brief sheets further states breathing apparatus and hazmat suit are required to move this material and getting any one to do so with out such protective material opens them to prosecution under the Health and Safety at Work (Hazardous Substances) Regulations 2017.
+The safe brief sheets further state breathing apparatus and hazmat suit are required to move this material and getting anyone to do so without such protective material opens them to prosecution under the Health and Safety at Work (Hazardous Substances) Regulations 2017.
 These as matter of interest also include provision for Private prosecutions.
 The Health and Safety at Work Act (2015) (the Act) specifically provides that in certain circumstances private prosecutions may be initiated (S 144) when the regulator cannot, or chooses not to, prosecute a work health and safety event.
 Under new amendment to the act 2015.

 Low culpability is up to $500,000.
 Medium culpability is between $500,000 and $1,000,000.
 High culpability is between $1,000,000 and $1,500,000.
 Prosecution can occur without a provable injury but is reviewed upon the basis of potential for an injury through unsafe work practices.

-On the February of 18th I made another video The Great Southland Toxic Cover Up after tracking down the Invercargil sites and filming bags upon bags of dross stored inside and showing the fictional signs put up by Taha.
+On February of 18th I made another video The Great Southland Toxic Cover Up after tracking down the Invercargill sites and filming bags upon bags of dross stored inside and showing the fictional signs put up by Taha.
 Signs which obviously were never inspected by the authorities.

 We also found out why Environment South was being silent on this issue.
-Environment South major sponsor for it awards are Tiwai.
-Tiwai relys on the wharf in Bluff that is 60% owned by Environment South.
+Environment South’s major sponsor for its awards are Tiwai.
+Tiwai relies on the wharf in Bluff that is 60% owned by Environment South.
 Environment South is guilty of major conflicts of interest.
 And has failed the people of Southland like a really bad pair of leaky gumboots.